linsnotes/linsnotes.github.io/_posts/2025/2025-04-17-sending-email-from-raspberry-pi-using-msmtp-with-gmail-oauth2.md

 ```bash
 ./get_token.py
 ```
-You should see the message: "Access token retrieved successfully." — this confirms that the token was successfully obtained.
+You should see the token printed to the console — this is the access token that `msmtp` will use for authentication, as it reads the password from the script's standard output.
+It's important to print only the token, with no extra messages.
+If your server is used by multiple users, make sure to set strict file permissions (e.g., `chmod 600` for config and credentials, `chmod 700` for the script) so that only the intended user can access the token and related files.

 ### c.
 Send a Test Email